 I have read the professional dispositions and indicators above.
-I agree professional dispositions is important to being an effective, profession excellence in demonstrating these professional dispositions.
-I understanded program depends upon successful demonstration of these professions. onal counselor.
-I am committed to both growth and tand that progress in my professional education Student Signature of Commitment and Agreement Date Students will note their agreement with and commitment to the disp oositions via Qualtrics when completing their two self-
+I agree and understand that developing and modeling professional dispositions is important to being an effective, professional counselor.
+I am committed to both growth and excellence in demonstrating these professional dispositions.
+I understand that progressin my professional education program depends upon successful demonstration of these professional dispositions.

+Student Signature of Commitment and Agreement

-Students will note their agreement with and commitment to the dispositions via Qualtrics when completing their two selfassessments during the entry and midpoint courses designated by their programs.
+Students will note their agreement with and commitment to the dispositions via Qualtrics when completing their two self- assessments during the entry and midpoint courses designated by their programs.